 - Fry the tomatoes for 2 minutes on each side.
 Set them aside.

 - In a small pan, heat the remaining one tablespoon olive oil.
 Thinly slice the garlic cloves.
-Fry the garlic slices until golden and crispy.
+Fry the garlic slices with Aleppo pepper until golden and crispy.

 - Place the fried eggplants in a platter and top them with fried tomatoes and fried garlic.